Reiko

 The vast majority of environmental factors and toxicants do not have the ability to alter DNA sequence or promote genetic mutations.
 In contrast, the environment can dramatically influence epigenetic processes to alter gene expression and development.
 Therefore, epigenetics provides a molecular mechanism for the environment to directly alter the biology of an organism (Skinner 2014).

-New mechanisms of epigenetic modifications are likely to emerge, however the
+New mechanisms of epigenetic modifications are likely to emerge, however the:

 ‘key mechanisms underlying epigenetic modifications include: chromatin remodeling, methylation of cytosinein CpG dinucleotides (often referred to as DNA methylation), histone tail N-terminal modification, and post-translational modification of genes regulation by non-coding/small RNA (ncRNA/sRNA).
 Collectively, these processes and the components upon which they act constitute the epigenome.
 Individually or in concert, they play a key role in turning gene expression on or off, thus facilitating or inhibiting the production of specific proteins'.
 (Norouzitallab et al 2019).